During COVID, you can show others you care from afar by joining us as we #Dare2Tutu

 In addition to supporting patients with your monetary donation, you can participate in Dare2Tutu ONLINE in many ways.
 Stay tuned for ideas from our team after you donate!

 When Linda Carey was diagnosed with breast cancer, she and her husband Bob Carey had no idea that their biggest worry wouldn't just be her health.
 They were shocked by the expenses associated with the disease.
-They were also constantly worried about how they were going to keep their photography business afloat while Linda worked on her health.
+They were also constantly worried about how they would keep their photography business afloat while Linda worked on her health.
 They were lucky enough to have insurance, but the out pocket expenses were staggering.

-We are proud to work with Companies that Care big and small such as Bloomingdales and JetLinx to drive major donations.
+We are proud to work with Companies that Care big and small such as Bloomingdale's and Jet Linx, to drive major donations.
 But it's our direct supporters that can make the biggest impact year after year.

 Won't you join us in making a difference to men and women with breast cancer?

-Thank you to all of our Companies that Care, group and individual donors that make this all possible.
+Thank you to all of our Companies that Care, group, and individual donors that make this all possible.